donn/Swiftlog/README.md

 # Swiftlog
 Swiftlog is a Swift bridge for IcarusVerilog's VPI (PLI 2.0).

-The API is not "Swifty" yet, but ~all~ of your logic can be written in Swift!
+A Swiftier API is in the works, but ~all~ of your logic can be written in Swift!

 # Usage
 To build, run *build.sh*.
 This compiles the C, Swift and Verilog components, and generates two files inside **Executables**: main.vpi and main.vpp.